Ferdila-doank/scrapping_earthquake_data/README.md

-# ETL for data earthquake & send email (/days) earthquake data using python + airflow
+# ETL for earthquake data & send email (/days) using python + airflow